T4KUUY4/Voron-Stuff/KlickyProbeZoffset/ReadMe.md

 3. Easy to set up

 ## Drawbacks
 1. Your Z-offset will change when you swap nozzles (unless you swap in a nozzle with identical height to the old one).
-This is the only time **you have to recalibrate your Z-offset!**
+This is the only time **you have to recalibrate your Z-offset!** (here is a nozzle length Database we´ve made: https://nozzles.takuya.tech/)
 2. No automatic Z-offset possible.

 ## How to set it up